NFTGo/GoTrading/README.md

 <!-- Introduction -->

 The nftgo-aggregator-sdk  helps you build your own marketplace or other apps with NFT trading needs.
 We’ve included orders from over 10 major marketplaces, so you can get access to full amount of listings, find the lowest price and complete your purchase directly through our Trading Aggregator SDK.
+Our functionality is based on Reservior and has many improvements over the original functions.
 The following are some of the core product features.

 - #### Real-time listing & sale feed
   Up-to-date listings and sales aggregated from major marketplaces.
 We also refresh their validity to make sure that you can always buy at the best price.